Süper Lig: Champions

 ^{1} Beşiktaş formally requested that championships won in the 1956–57 and 1957–58 editions of the Turkish Federation Cup be counted as Turkish Professional First Division championships to the Turkish Football Federation.
 The Cup was established in 1956 to find a national champion to represent Turkey, after UEFA decided that only national champions could participate in the European Cup.
 Beşiktaş had therefore earned the right to represent Turkey in the European Cup in the 1957–58 and 1958–59 seasons.
 The ruling on this matter was announced in a press release on 25 March 2002, which indicated that the championships won by Beşiktaş in the Federation Cup would be counted as national league championships.

 Star rating system

 The honor of Golden Stars was introduced in football to recognize sides that have won multiple championships or other honours by the display of gold stars on their team badges and jerseys.
 In Turkey, clubs are permitted to place a golden star above their crest for every five national championships won.
-As of the 2024–25 season, Galatasaray are permitted five golden stars, Fenerbahçe and Beşiktaş are permitted three golden stars, and Trabzonspor are permitted one golden star to be placed above their crest on their jerseys.
+As of the 2024–25 season, Galatasaray is permitted five golden stars and Fenerbahce and Besiktas are permitted three golden stars, and Trabzonspor are permitted one golden star to be placed above their crest on their jerseys.

 League participation

 As of 2025, 77 clubs have participated.

-Note: The tallies below include up to the 2024–25 season.
+Note: The tallies below include up to the 2025–26 season.
 Teams denoted in bold are current participants.